ctb/2017-moore-ddd-annual-report/projects.md

       * http://ivory.idyll.org/blog/2016-sourmash-sbt-more.html
       * http://ivory.idyll.org/blog/2017-sourmash-sra-microbial-wgs.html

-* We initiated a collaboration with Blair Sullivan's group and Jeff Heer's lab at the DDD Barnraising at MDIBL to build tools combining contracted De Bruijn graphs, dominating sets, and MinHash-based search.
+* We initiated a collaboration with Blair Sullivan's group and Dominik Moritz Jeff Heer's lab at the DDD Barnraising at MDIBL to build tools combining contracted De Bruijn graphs, dominating sets, and MinHash-based search.
 We hope this will lead to some major advances in metagenome and RNAseq analysis in the coming year.